Lawn Aeration and Overseeding

 • Heavy, Clay Soil: Larger amounts of clay in your soil (clumps and doesn’t fall apart easily, sticky like glue, etc) can make it more difficult for grass to grow but aerating can help break up the soil.

-Noticing these signs early can help you schedule aeration at the right time, improving your lawn’s health and appearance.
+Noticing these signs early can help you schedule lawn aeration at the right time, improving your lawn’s health and appearance.

 When Should I Get My Lawn Aerated?